Ana-tamais/Birds-crawler/README.md

 # Birds-crawler

-Here we gonna crawl imagens and audios from wikiaves.com.br and use deep learning to classify bird's species
+Here we gonna crawl imagens and audios from wikiaves.com.br and use deep learning to classify birds species

 **For crawling**